Chenée Today

 Why do you rest scones before baking?

 The chilling step allows the gluten in the dough to rest so that your lemon poppyseed scones keep their shape as they rise in the oven.
+That way you'll end up with nicely shaped, tender scones.

 If you try this recipe, I would love it if you could leave a star review rating and comment below!
 It’s so wonderful hearing your feedback!
 And don’t forget to share your creations with me by tagging @chenee_today on Instagram!